twr14152/Go_Network_Scripts/README.md

 ```

 # Using Go modules
-You can use go mod to keep scripts dependencies
+You can use go mod to keep scripts dependencies updated.
 ```
 - using_go_mod_example.txt
 ```